PODCAST: Shroud of Turin Laser Holography

-Proof-of-concept:Currently, the Shroud of Turin is a limited resource for scientists in that access for physical examination is heavily restricted.
-Visual examination relies on traditional, and dated, standard photographic documentation.
-I propose that the non-destructive recording of true laser 3D holograms of linen fibers could provide an opportunity to break this long-held scientific and technological investigative barrier.
+The Shroud of Turin has always been a somewhat limited resource for scientists in that access for physical examination is heavily restricted.
+Visual examination relies on already-existing, traditional, photographic documentation.
+I propose that the non-destructive recording of laser 3D holograms of linen fibers could provide an opportunity to break this long-held scientific and technological investigative barrier.

 (above): The Holy Shroud of Turin (anterior).